Wildfire scorches historic California gold mining town, burning multiple homes

 “There still may be fires that haven’t been discovered yet,” Kilgore said, warning that more evacuations may be necessary.
 Temperatures were expected to be in the 90s over the next few days with little rain in sight.

-Chinese Camp, now a pass-through for tourists traveling to Yosemite, flourished in the 1850s as a stagecoach stop and supply hub for mining camps during the Gold Rush.
+Chinese Camp, now a crossroads for tourists traveling to Yosemite, flourished in the 1850s as a stagecoach stop and supply hub for mining camps during the Gold Rush.

-The town grew as Chinese miners who were driven out of a nearby camp arrived, according to Visit Tuolumne County.
-Originally called Camp Washington, its name was soon changed to reflect the thousands of people from China who settled there.
+The town grew as the Chinese miners arrived after being driven out of a nearby camp, according to the county’s tourism office.
+Originally called Camp Washington, its name was soon changed to reflect the thousands of new settlers.

+But within three decades, most of the Chinese residents had moved away, the last two leaving in the early 1920s, said Stephen Provost, who recently wrote “Chinese Camp: The Haunting History of California’s Forgotten Boomtown.”

+The saloons, temples, stables and homes built by the Chinese have long been gone too, he said.

 Brumfield reported from Cockeysville, Maryland.
 Associated Press reporter John Seewer in Toledo, Ohio, contributed.